 THE 4 BEHAVIORS

 The 8 INSTRUCTIONS arise directly from matter-of-fact expressions of life in the natural world.
-Learn right now from these examples of scientific exploration into our relationship with nature – as nature.
+The first step to reclaiming yourself as one of these expressions is – to STOP.

 INSTRUCTION NO. 1